-Point is, show your product works and that people love it.
-Our conference has some rave reviews, so we show them (in addition to last year’s video, etc):
+Show how your product works and that people love it.
+Our conference has some rave reviews, so we show them (in addition to last year’s video, etc.).

 Sure, you can reframe your price, make it higher, or make your product more exclusive.
 But you could also focus on providing delightful experiences surrounding your product.

-In addition, free shipping (or fast shipping) is highly effective in increasing conversions (though make no mistake, this is an operations decision that you need to weigh with total effect on profit margins).
+In addition, free shipping (or fast shipping) is highly effective at increasing conversions.
+(Though make no mistake—this is an operations decision that affects profit margins.)

-Rory Sutherland used the example of a restaurant to convey how other details can matter more than the sole product:
+Sutherland used the example of a restaurant to convey how other details can matter more than the product alone:

-Product bundles are a ‘tried and true’ marketing strategy.
-You’d think that bundling products together would create the perception of a higher value – after all, you’re objectively increasing the value of your offer simply based on quantity.
+Product bundles are a “tried and true” marketing strategy.
+You’d think that bundling products would create the perception of a higher value—after all, you’re objectively increasing the value of your offer simply based on quantity.
 But it’s not always that simple.

 Sure, bundling has a multitude of use cases.
 HBR gives the example of an expensive hotel room ($750).
 Even though consumers are forking out a lot of money for the room, they’d still be upset at paying for a $10 bottle of water.
 That is, unless you just made the room $760.
 It’s opaque and makes you more money while the consumer stays satisfied.

-But there is one glaring exclusion to product bundling: when you try to bundle an expensive product with an inexpensive one, it can actually lower the perceived value.
+But there is one glaring exclusion: When you try to bundle an expensive product with an inexpensive one, it can actually lower the perceived value.

-Most surprisingly, they found that, while people were willing to pay $225 on one piece of luggage and $54 for another when purchased separately, they’d only pay $165 for the items as a bundle ($60 less than the expensive one alone).
+Most surprisingly, while people were willing to pay $225 on one piece of luggage and $54 for another when purchased separately, they’d pay only $165 for the items as a bundle ($60 less than the expensive one alone).

-As HBR wrote, “this suggests that the popular strategy of adding premiums to products can sometimes hurt, rather than increase, sales.”
+As HBR writes, “this suggests that the popular strategy of adding premiums to products can sometimes hurt, rather than increase, sales.”

 Product bundling, then, is not a silver bullet.
 There are ways to do it right, though.
 Here’s Roger Dooley on how to do bundling correctly:

 They had participants look at images of food, but before doing so, they asked each person to state how much they’d be willing to pay for general food items.
-Then they were presented pictures of food, some with a button that, when pressed, made an related noise.
+Then, they were presented pictures of food, some with a button that, when pressed, made a related noise.

-Afterwards, the participants were asked to chose between two food items that they had selected, prior to the study, as equal value.
-Oddly enough, they chose the item associated with the button and noise 60-65% of the time.
+Afterward, participants were asked to chose between two food items that they had selected (prior to the study) of equal value.
+Oddly enough, they chose the item associated with the button and noise 60–65% of the time.
 When asked, most participants also said they’d pay more for the item, too.